crinavarlan/GameZone/README.md

     - **npm** is used to help to manage some of the dependencies in the application

 ### Testing:
-- JavaScript tested manual and also with Jasmine
+- JavaScript tested manual
+- CSS and HTML checked with some online validator
+- The responsive part was tested with blisk browser

  ## Contributing